GSK Pakistan

-GlaxoSmithKline Pakistan is a Pakistani pharmaceutical company which is a subsidiary of British company GSK.
+GlaxoSmithKline Pakistan Limited is a Pakistani pharmaceutical company which is a subsidiary of British company GSK.
 It is the largest pharmaceutical company in Pakistan.

 History

 The company started its operations in Pakistan as Glaxo Laboratories Pakistan Ltd and was listed on the Karachi Stock Exchange in 1951.

 GSK Pakistan equation was formed when Beecham, Glaxo Welcome and Smith Kline, all having a big name in the pharmaceutical market and that were separate entities before, merged in 2002.

 In December 2008, GSK Pakistan acquired operations of Bristol Myers Squibb in Pakistan for approximately US$36.5 million.

 In December 2010, the company acquired Stiefel Laboratories operations in Pakistan.

-GlaxoSmithKline Consumer Healthcare Pakistan Limited (GSKCH)
+Haleon Pakistan

 In 2015, GlaxoSmithKline Consumer Healthcare Pakistan Limited (GSKCH) was demerged from GlaxoSmithKline Pakistan Limited (GLAXO).

-in 2016, GSKCH started operations as an independent company.

-In 2017, GSKCH got listed on PSX.
+In 2016, GSKCH started operations as an independent company.
+A year later, in 2017, GSKCH got listed on PSX.
+In 2022, GlaxoSmithKline Consumer Healthcare Pakistan Limited was renamed to Haleon Pakistan.

-GLAXO vs GSKCH
+GSK Pakistan vs Haleon Pakistan

 GLAXO (GlaxoSmithKline Pakistan Limited) manufactures and markets a wide variety of prescription medicines and vaccines.

-GSKCH (GlaxoSmithKline Consumer Healthcare Pakistan Limited) sells over-the-counter medicines and consumer products.
+GSKCH (GlaxoSmithKline Consumer Healthcare Pakistan Limited), now Haleon Pakistan, sells over-the-counter medicines and consumer products.